Albireo: Albireo B

 β Cygni B is a fast-rotating Be star, with an equatorial rotational velocity of at least 250 kilometers per second.
 Its surface temperature has been spectroscopically estimated to be about 13,200 K.

 β Cygni B has been reported to be a very close double, but the observations appear to have been incorrect.

 Moving group

 Analysis of Gaia Data Release 2 astrometry suggests that four fainter stars may form a moving group along with the brighter visible components.
+The four are 14th, 15th, 16th, and 17th magnitudes, and are respectively 0.8°, 0.4°, 0.4°, and 3.7° from Albireo.
+Analysis of their colours, brightnesses, and parallaxes shows all four to be cool stars much less luminous than the Sun.

 Namesakes

 Albireo (AK-90) was a United States Navy Crater-class cargo ship named after the star.